-&lt;sup>30 U.S. Department of Health and Human Services, Health Resources and Services Administration, Guide for HIV/AIDS Clinical Care - 2014 Edition.
+30 U.S. Department of Health and Human Services, Health Resources and Services Administration, Guide for HIV/AIDS Clinical Care - 2014 Edition.
 Antiretroviral Therapy.
 Pages 207-220

-&lt;sup>31 Panel on Opportunistic Infections in Adults and Adolescents with HIV.
-Guidelines for the prevention and treatment of opportunistic infections in adults and adolescents with HIV: recommendations from the Centers for Disease Control and Prevention, the National Institutes of Health, and the HIV Medicine Association of the Infectious Diseases Society of America.
+31 Panel on Opportunistic Infections in Adults and Adolescents with HIV.
+Guidelines for the prevention and treatment of opportunistic infections in adults and adolescents with HIV: recommendations from the Centers for Disease Control and Prevention, the National Institutes

-&lt;sup>32 Guidelines for the Use of Antiretroviral Agents in Adults and Adolescents with HIV.
+32 Guidelines for the Use of Antiretroviral Agents in Adults and Adolescents with HIV.
 Page C-12

-&lt;sup>33 U.S. Department of Health and Human Services, Health Resources and Services Administration, Guide for HIV/AIDS Clinical Care - 2014 Edition.
+33 U.S. Department of Health and Human Services, Health Resources and Services Administration, Guide for HIV/AIDS Clinical Care - 2014 Edition.
 Drug Resistance Testing.
 Page 81